nautilus-project/nautilus/docs/md/tokens.md

 ---
 title: "Tokens"
 description: "Solana SPL Tokens & NFTs"
+previous: "Wallets"
+previousLink: "/docs/wallets"
-next: "Tokens"
+next: "Tables"
-nextLink: "/docs/tokens"
+nextLink: "/docs/tables"
 ---

 ---

 Tokens in Nautilus programs can be represented in a variety of ways, including two useful aggregator objects:

-* `Token` will allow you to create SPL tokens and their metadata all in one command
+- `Token` will allow you to create SPL tokens and their metadata all in one command
-* `Nft` is similar to `Token` but with some added features and functionality specific to NFTs
+- `Nft` is similar to `Token` but with some added features and functionality specific to NFTs

 Let's start out by considering a `Mint`, which is simply an SPL token mint without any associated metadata.

 You can create a `Mint` the same way you'd create any other Nautilus object - like the `Wallet` example in the previous section:

 ```rust
 use nautilus::*;

 #[nautilus]
 mod program_nautilus {

     fn create_mint<'a>(
         mut new_mint: Create<'a, Mint<'a>>,
         decimals: u8,